 Whether you track your speed through your watch, an app or the pace runners, you undoubtedly have set a goal time for yourself and have resolved to accomplish it, but sometimes that’s just not enough.
+Here are five tried and true ways to get the the finish line faster this spring.

 By Pamela Mazzuca Prebeg BSc Kin, Athletic Therapist